Mercenaries: Playground of Destruction: Characters

 Mercenaries contains unlockable skins as rewards for completing certain in-game tasks.
 For instance, picking up a certain number of National Treasures will allow playing as an NK Elite.
 Some cheat codes unlock the numerous hidden characters such as the leaders of each faction.
-This being a LucasArts game, it is also possible to unlock both Indiana Jones and Han Solo as playable characters.
-However, the differences between skins are only cosmetic and will have no effect on gameplay or the main character's attributes.
+This being a LucasArts game, it is also possible to unlock both Indiana Jones and Han Solo as playable characters, but the differences between skins are only cosmetic and will have no effect on gameplay or the main character's attributes.

 Development

 The game's orchestral soundtrack was composed by Michael Giacchino with Chris Tilton.
 It was performed by the Northwest Sinfonia and released on a 21-track CD.
-The sound design was done by Ellen Meijers, who visited Travis Air Force Base to record the sounds of actual C-5 Galaxy cargo airplane hydraulics, landing gears, and generators to add realism to the gameplay.
+The lead sound design was done by Ellen Meijers, who visited Travis Air Force Base to record the sounds of actual C-5 Galaxy cargo airplane hydraulics, landing gears, and generators along with recording gun sounds on a firing range and sounds of their impact on watermelons, street signs, car doors and several more to add realism to the gameplay.
+The Foley recordings were recorded at the Foley Stage at Skywalker Ranch.

 Reception

 Mercenaries: Playground of Destruction received "generally positive" reviews, according to review aggregator Metacritic.

-Ryan Davis, former editor of GameSpot, said the action is greatly varied and "fundamentally satisfying", the world is immersive, and the game has "gorgeous graphics".
-Davis also said the exaggerated physics in the game is sometimes too much and the quality of the sound effects is uneven.
-Davis said the game is "a much better game overall" than Full Spectrum Warrior, a game that Pandemic Studios previously developed.
-Davis said that at first the game looks like a Grand Theft Auto knockoff due to similar elements such as a third-person perspective, the ability to get in any vehicle you see", but that Mercenaries is more non-linear and mission-based.
-Davis said "most of the ground-based vehicles feel a little too floaty".
+Ryan Davis, former editor of GameSpot, said the action is greatly varied and "fundamentally satisfying", the world is immersive, and the game has "gorgeous graphics", calling it the best thing Pandemic Studios had ever made, but gave some minor criticism to overexaggerated explosion physics and a lack of consistency in sound design.
+Davis said that at first the game looks like a Grand Theft Auto knockoff due to similar elements such as a third-person perspective, and the ability to get in any vehicle the player wants, but praised Mercenaries for forcing its characters to explore its world more than a Grand Theft Auto game would.
 Davis also wrote: "It's amazing how close the game scrapes to reality without actually breaking through, and its use of a slightly fictionalized North Korea as a setting can be very immersive.
-But despite the game's commitment to a quasirealistic scenario, the action is fast and loose".
+But despite the game's commitment to a quasi-realistic scenario, the action is fast and loose".
 Davis noted the voiceover performances of Peter Stormare and Carl Weathers as particularly well done.
-In Japan, where the PlayStation 2 version was ported and published by Electronic Arts on April 28, 2005, Famitsu gave it a score of two nines, one eight, and one seven for a total of 33 out of 40.